1230james/civ3-mod/README.md

     * 5/2/1
     * Differs from Longbowman by getting 5 attack instead of 4

+### New Units

+#### Engineer & Worker Tweaks
+* Engineers are identical to Workers, except they work twice as fast
+* Workers no longer get an efficiency boost upon researching Replaceable Parts
+* Engineers become available after researching Replaceable Parts and Workers can be upgraded to Engineers

+#### Atomic Bomb
+* Ported over Atomic Bomb unit from the *WWII in the Pacific* scenario
+* Unlocked with Fission, requires Uranium + Oil and completed Manhattan Project to build
+* Single use like other nukes, else behaves like any other air unit
+* Included to give civilizations nuclear strike capability without Space Flight or in case they lack aluminum

+#### Space Marine
+* 18(9)/20/1
+* Costs 150 shields
+* Upgrades from TOW Infantry
+* Requires Uranium and Aluminum

+#### Mecha
+* 40/22/2
+* Costs 400 shields
+* Requires Uranium, Aluminum, and Rubber

+### New Civilization Advances
+* Fundamentalism
+    * Unlocks the Fundamentalism government
+    * Has Theology as a prerequisite
+* Nanotechnology
+    * Now the tech requirement for SS Exterior Casing
+    * Has Synthetic Fibers and Superconductor as prerequisites
+    * Is prerequisite for Advanced Armor
+* Fusion
+    * Now the tech requirement for SS Fuel Cells and SS Engine
+    * Has The Laser as a prerequisite
+    * Is prerequisite for Heavy Mechanicals
+* Advanced Armor
+    * Unlocks the Space Marine unit
+    * Has Nanotechnology and Smart Weapons as prerequisites
+* Heavy Mechanicals
+    * Unlocks the Mecha unit
+    * Has Fusion, Robotics, and Smart Weapons as prerequisites

 ### End-of-Era Technologies

 The Ancient, Medieval, and Industrial Eras all have one final tech to research before moving onto the next era.
 They were added to serve two purposes: